Smartphone guitar tuners have been steadily gaining popularity among musicians for the past ten years or so.

 Another cool aspect is that it includes a pitch pipe, so if you prefer, you can tune by ear or as a group simultaneously.

-The package also includes a flash and tap tempo metronome, with the ability to play between 30 – 400 beats per minute.
-This is great if you want to practice playing in time, or want to build up your picking speed.
+The package also includes a metronome, with the ability to play between 30 – 400 beats per minute.
+This is great if you want to practice playing with a metronome in time or want to build up your picking speed.

 The Cadenza app is pretty user-friendly too, in that it can be used in either landscape or portrait mode, has a scroll wheel to adjust the metronome tempo, and can reliably transpose musical compositions by a simple touch of the screen.